jordansissel/sysadvent/2012/02/article.md

 an upcoming session on [#monitoringlove](https://twitter.com/hangops/status/271118704631226368).

-There has been an amazing response from people in the community and coworkers at Mozilla about hangops.
-People love the style of the sessions and the material, and they keep asking for more.
+There has been an amazing response about hangops.
+Folks love the style of the sessions and the material, and they keep asking for more.
 We even saw a __live hangops__ at Puppetconf.

 Reflecting on the growth of the hangops community, I think the key things were: